icejean/orange3-glueviz/README.md

  with admin0-3 and GuangDongTownsExample.ows with admin0-4.
 The covid-19-USA.ows is admin0-2 in animation.
  Data needed for the examples is in ./geo/example/data, you may need to modify the ows files for the change of data directory.

+ covid-19.py also transforms the admin2-3 shp files of China into GeoJSON format Orange Geo required.